cdsittampalam/documentation/docs/Partner API.md

 ### Add Key to your Development Environment

-Once you have generated the API key, you add it to your develoment environment.
-The key is written to HTTP headers for connecting securely to the endpoints in the demo environment.
+Once you have generated the API key, you add it to your development environment.
+The key is written to HTTP headers for connecting securely to the different endpoints.

 The following is an example request header in cURL format.